-A lot need to be done in the field of tobacco prevention and awareness.
-About 80 percent of cancer patients come in advanced stages like stage 3 or stage 4 where the prognosis remains poor and that is where a community, society, governmental organisations can do a lot to downstage the tumours so that the survival improves, the functional aspects improve and the cost of treatment also comes down.
+A lot needs to be done in the field of tobacco prevention and awareness.
+About 80 percent of cancer patients come in advanced stages like stage 3 or stage 4 where the prognosis remains poor and that is where a community, society, governmental organizations can do a lot to downstage the tumors so that the survival improves, the functional aspects improve and the cost of treatment also comes down.

-In our country oral cancer presents in advanced stages which needs a multidisciplinary management and I think that is where Cytecare is going to be different in a way that all our patients go through a tumour board which consists of not only the key specialities like radiation medical and surgical oncology but it is supported by radiology, pathology where the key treatment decisions can be influenced.
+In our country oral cancer presents in advanced stages which needs a multidisciplinary management and I think that is where Cytecare is going to be different in a way that all our patients go through a tumor board which consists of not only the key specialties like radiation, medical and surgical oncology but it is supported by radiology, pathology where the key treatment decisions can be influenced.

-Besides medical professionals, I think there is a great role of social workers as well as counsellor so that a comprehensive treatment can be delivered.
-Most cancer patients are anxious about treatment, they have small day to day issues which they find difficult to discuss with medical professionals and that is where the role of counsellors and social workers comes in.
+Besides medical professionals, I think there is a great role of social workers as well as a counselor so that a comprehensive treatment can be delivered.
+Most cancer patients are anxious about treatment, they have a small day to day issues which they find difficult to discuss with medical professionals and that is where the role of counselors and social workers comes in.
 So the core competence of delivery of cancer treatment, the supportive and the rehabilitative aspects also gets equal importance.

 The aim should be that the patient going for a head and neck cancer surgery should come out of the treatment with no or very minimal functional deficits.
 The patient should be ready to go back to society, go back to his job and support the family.

-The technology has really come to help us in the way we manage head and neck cancer patients.
-Now we have ability of planning reconstruction based model.
-We can generate exactly a model of the defect and plan our reconstruction and surgery way before the patient goes for a surgery.
+The technology has really come to help us in the way we manage head and neck, cancer patients.
+Now we have the ability to plan reconstruction based model.
+We can generate exactly a model of the defect and plan our reconstruction and surgery way before the patient goes for surgery.
 So the final outcome is based on the technology in a way that we can rehabilitate and give functional reconstruction to a patient.

 This technology has helped us in better reconstruction and the recent advances in molecular biology now help us to diagnose our patient’s early detection prognostics.
-So the overall counselling has become much easier, now we can based on the genetic testing biomarkers, prognosticate much better.
-The field in moving in the direction that in a few years time we would be able to tell based on blood test or urine test, prognosticate patients and tell them how they are going to behave in regard to their oral cancer.
+So the overall counseling has become much easier, now we can be based on the genetic testing biomarkers, prognosticate much better.
+The field is moving in the direction that in a few years time we would be able to tell based on a blood test or urine test, prognosticate patients and tell them how they are going to behave in regard to their oral cancer.